 Objectives: Assist NCORR, the NC Rural Center, and Regional Councils of Government (COGs) with implementation of projects identified during the Regions Innovating for Strong Economies & Environment (RISE) program.
-This Workplan entry focuses on a suite of projects identified as needs by regional teams and local governments to assist with resilience planning (see also related entries on stormwater management and algal blooms).
+This work plan entry focuses on a suite of projects identified as needs by regional teams and local governments to assist with resilience planning (see also related entries on stormwater management and algal blooms).

 Description: Assist with implementation of project portfolios developed for each of the six participating COGs throughout the AP region.
-In 2023, APNEP staff developed a matrix and ranking system for RISE projects that complement CCMP implementation, IIJA focus areas and other APNEP priorities.
+In 2023, APNEP staff developed a matrix and ranking system for RISE projects that complement CCMP implementation, BIL focus areas and other APNEP priorities.
 A SOW has been drafted for the Stormwater Management project described in the Water Quality focus area.
-Additional funding is budgeted through this entry for other projects identified in the portfolios including: Comprehensive Plans and Zoning Ordinances Address Natural Hazards, Inform Elected Officials about Resilient Decision Making, Regional CRS Coordination/Users' Group, Green Infrastructure Projects, stream restoration, flood gauges, and technical assistance and capacity building for local governments to address reoccurring extreme weather events, flooding, and inundation through grant writing, project management, and program administration.
+Additional funding is budgeted through this entry for other projects identified in the portfolios including: Comprehensive Plans and Zoning Ordinances Address Climate Change, Inform Elected Officials about Climate Resilient Decision Making, Regional CRS Coordination/Users' Group, Green Infrastructure Projects, stream restoration, flood gauges, and technical assistance and capacity building for local governments to address sea level rise and climate change through grant writing, project management, and program administration.
 RISE support assists APNEP in meeting Leadership Council direction to work more closely with local governments in addition to implementing multiple CCMP focus areas.